Conducting Sensitive Research

 All information on the processes and provisions relating to sensitive research are in the new Policy on Conducting Sensitive Research.
 It is strongly advised that all researchers read this policy.

-Guidance Notes can be found here.
-(If you have any problems reading the document a black and white format is available here).
+Open the guidance notes, if you have any problems reading the document a black and white format is available.

 The definition of sensitive research encompasses a wide variety of research topics, but there are three broad research areas which would usually cause the research to be classified as ‘sensitive’: